ibm-cloud-docs/resiliency/best-practices.md

 ## Create Custom Images
 {: #create-customer-images}

- Create a [custom image from a boot volume](/docs/vpc?topic=vpc-image-from-volume-vpc&interface=ui) and use it as the golden image, with preinstalled applications and configurations, to reduce the provisioning time for VPC virtualserver instances in the DR site.
-The boot volume must be attached to a stopped Virtual Server Instance (VSI) to create the custom image.
+Create a [custom image from a boot volume](/docs/vpc?topic=vpc-image-from-volume-vpc&interface=ui) and use it as the golden image, with preinstalled applications and configurations, to reduce the provisioning time for {{site.data.keyword.vsi_is_full}} instances in the DR site.
+The boot volume must be attached to a stopped virtual server instance (VSI) to create the custom image.

 ## Use hostnames for subnets
 {: #use-hostnames-for-subnets}

- Use hostnames and DNS instead of IP addresses to minimize the number of changes that are required to redeploy an application in the DR site, particulary with VPC instances, including virtual server instances.
+Use hostnames and DNS instead of IP addresses to minimize the changes that are required to redeploy an application in the DR site, particularly with VPC instances, including VSIs.
 Subnets are zone-specific and do not extend across zones.
 New IP addresses are assigned to new service instances, which can break any existing configurations such as security rules, application configuration files.

 ## Configure key management services for disaster recovery
 {: #configure-key-management-services-for-dr}